tzh-goon/platform_timezone/example/README.md

-# flutter_native_timezone
+# example

-Demonstrates how to use the flutter_native_timezone plugin.
+Demonstrates how to use the platform_timezone plugin.

 ## Getting Started